Scott M. Thomson: Career

 Thomson began his career with a short spell at English football league side Shrewsbury Town.
 In 1991, he headed north to play for Brechin City before moving to Aberdeen where he spent five seasons.
-He was called up for the Scotland U-21's twice but was injured both times.
+Scott played 1 game for Scotland at u19s and scored.
+He was called up for the Scotland U21s twice but was injured both times.

 After falling out of favour with 'The Dons', he moved to Fife side Raith Rovers.
 It was here he was noticed by former Dunfermline Athletic boss Bert Paton and brought to East End Park.
 It wasn't until the Jimmy Calderwood era that his full potential developed.
 He ended his career at East Fife, where he scored once against former club Brechin City.

 On 8 August 2007 Thomson had his testimonial against a star-studded Manchester United XI team which featured players such as Ryan Giggs, Wayne Rooney, Mikaël Silvestre, Paul Scholes and new signing Owen Hargreaves.
 United eased their way to a 4–0 victory.